crowdmob/lib-ios/README.md

 >}

 #### Production and Staging Environments
 Remember to set the CrowdMob instance object's environment to the appropriate environment for your testing and production purposes.
 Use "PRODUCTION" for production environment.
-Use "STAGING" for a staging environment offerwall.environment = @"STAGING";
+Use "STAGING" for a staging environment.
+This must be done before launching the Offerwall.
+>offerwall.environment = @"STAGING";

 ## Question/Comments
 We're developer centric!
 If you encounter any issues, have questions, or have suggestions or other comments, please don't hesitate to contact us at developers@crowdmob.com.
 We are available at most hours and will answer your questions as soon as possible.